-Rear-end collisions are one of the most common types of auto accidents.
+Rear-end collisions are one of the most common types of car accidents.
 Most occur when the stopped vehicle is waiting in traffic, waiting to turn left or right, or waiting for a light to change.

 The police report will frequently place fault on moving vehicle, for following too closely, or for inattentiveness.
 The driver of the moving will often admit liability to the police officer, you or other witnesses.

 Insurers usually pay considerable attention to police reports.
 However, sometimes carriers or their defense attorneys will claim no liability due to sudden and unexpected stopping, failure to signal when stopping to turn, not yielding before pulling into traffic, or brake defect.

 An experienced injury attorney will want to learn about the following items when assessing the certainty of liability in your rear-end car accident:

 1. Vehicle positions.
 Was your car stopped in traffic, waiting for a light to change, turning left or right, slowing down for traffic, waiting to turn into driveway etc?